-The Australian Federation of Ukrainian Organisations and the Ukrainian community in Australia expressed deep indignation at the passing of language bill, urge Viktor Yanukovych not to sign it.
+Ukrainians in Australia indignant about passing of language bill, urge Yanukovych not to sign it

 "The submission of the bill was aimed at splitting the people.
 The arguments for its submission don't meet any international standard.
 These are arguments for a provocation," reads the text of an open letter from the Ukrainian community of Australia distributed on July 4.

 Ukraine lacks in politicians that are ready to develop the country's state policy, reads the letter.

 "The president of Ukraine, who must protect the development of the Ukrainian state, does not have other choice except for refusing to sign the law," reads the statement.